harsh-S/cab_book_notification/README.md

 Sends notification to a user to book a cab, based on a reminder set by her/him.

 Files needed to run the code : index.html, dist/bundle.js for client side.

-On server, simply run node app.js
+On server, simply run "node app.js"
+To install required npm packages, do "npm init"

 Assumptions:
 1. No DB has been used, hence all reminder remain in server program memory, and upon restarting they are all gone.